Frequently asked questions (FAQs)

 Reporting

-Annual reporting: Can the reporting carry over from year to year against a student’s information/log-in?
+Can the reporting carry over from year to year against a student’s information/log-in?

 • Yes, the reporting (student data) will remain from year to year so any teacher at the school can view a class from a previous year and see student results.
 However, if a teacher deletes a class, the report data from the deleted class can no longer be viewed.

-Class and/or year level: Can the school leadership team see results from a class level view?
+Can the school leadership team see results from a class level view?

 • Yes, the Reports section allows all teachers and school users to view results at a class level.

-Whole school and/or regional: Is it possible to track results at a whole-school and/or regional level?
+Is it possible to track results at a whole-school and/or regional level?

-• No, but if this is needed, please contact Customer Support free call 0800 466 514 and we will liaise with the Ministry of Education to understand the requirements.
+• No, but if this is needed, please contact Customer Support (free call 0800 466 514) and we will liaise with the Ministry of Education to understand the requirements.

 • Yes, you can drill down to unit and topic level for individuals or classes.